GORAG: Graph-based Online Retrieval Augmented Generation for Dynamic Few-shot Social Media Text Classification: Methodology

-which were generated by LLM with the label's semantic label name if avaiable.
+which were generated by LLM with the label's semantic label name if available.
 Next, with a classification instruction prompt $p_{classify}$.

-the LLM would try to select the best-suited label $y^*_t \in \mathcal{Y}^t$ to annotate the text $t$.
+the LLM would try to select the best-suited label $y^*_t \in \mathcal{Y}^r$ to annotate the text $t$.

 To fully leverage the text-extracted keywords, GORAG utilizes an online indexing mechanism to incrementally update keywords that do not yet exist in the weighted graph $\mathcal{G}^r$ at the $r$-th round to $\mathcal{G}^r$ based on the text $t$'s predicted label $y^*_t$.
 To be specific, each keyword node $v\in \mathcal{V}_{notexist}^t$ would be added to the original graph's node set $\mathcal{V}^r$ and be assigned with an edge $e_{v,y}$ connecting it with the text $t$'s predicted label $y_t^*$: where $\mathcal{E}_{oi}^t=\{e_{v,y_t^*}| v\in \mathcal{V}_{notexist}^t\}$ denotes the set of all newly assigned edges $e_{v,y}$ between keyword node $v$ and its predicted label $y_t^*$, for these newly assigned edges, their weight is calculated with the edge weighting mechanism illustrated in Equation~\eqref{eq:edge_weigting}.

-This online indexing mechanism has two purposes.
-Firstly, it incrementally enriches the weighted graph $\mathcal{G}^r$ by incorporating new, previously unseen keywords, thus expanding the graph's vocabulary and improving its adaptability.
-Secondly, by linking these new keywords to their predicted labels with weighted edges, this mechanism captures their relevance and context more effectively, enabling better utilization of the graph for future predictions.
+The edge weights can reflect the semantic relevance of keywords to labels, and reduce the noise introduced by inaccurate LLM classification.